Dynamic capacity allocation of hybrid transportation units for cargo-hitching in urban public transportation systems: Problem setting

 \textbf{Solution: } A feasible, well-defined solution adheres to the following constraints: \begin{compactitem} \item[i)] it preserves a passenger service level $\ServiceLevel \in [0,1]$ ensuring that an exogenously given share of passenger demand is serviced, i.e., $\sum_{\Request \in \SetOfRequests^{\Passenger}} \sum_{\Path \in \SetOfPaths(\Request)} \PassengerFlow^{\Request}_{\Path} \ge \ServiceLevel \sum_{\Request \in \SetOfRequests^{\Passenger}} \Demand^{\Request}$ holds. \item[ii)] it respects the passenger capacity of every \gls{acr:pt} vehicle at all times.
 The passenger capacity is determined by the status quo adjusted by the capacity allocated to freight transportation, i.e., $\UnitCapacity_{\Vehicle} (\NumUnits_{\Vehicle} - \HTUOps_{(\Stop_i,\TimeStep_i),(\Stop_j, \TimeStep_j)}), \Vehicle \in \SetOfVehicles$.
 Here, $\Stop_i, \Stop_j$ denote any pair of consecutive \glspl{acr:ft} on the respective vehicle's route $\SequenceOfRoute_{\Vehicle}$. \item[iii)] it respects the freight capacity of every \gls{acr:pt} vehicle at all times.
 The freight capacity is determined by the allocated \gls{acr:htu} decision, i.e., the capacity between any pair of consecutive \glspl{acr:ft} $\Stop_i, \Stop_j$ on a vehicle's route $\SequenceOfRoute_{\Vehicle}$ is $\UnitCapacity_{\Vehicle} \HTUOps_{(\Stop_i,\TimeStep_i),(\Stop_j, \TimeStep_j)}, \Vehicle \in \SetOfVehicles$. \end{compactitem}

 \textbf{Objective:} The municipality aims to minimize the total system cost with respect to cargo-hitching adoption.
-This cost entails multiple components: \begin{compactitem} \item[i)] a design cost $\Cost_{\Vehicle} > 0$ per \gls{acr:htu} that is assigned to vehicle $\Vehicle \in \SetOfVehicles$ representing the normalized investment cost that is scaled to the investigated time period. \item[ii)] a penalty cost $\Cost^{\Request}_{\Penalty} > 0$ for every freight request $\Request \in \SetOfRequests^{\Freight}$ rejected by the municipality and representing the cost of negative externalities due to conventional truck delivery. \item[iii)] a routing cost $\Cost_{\Stop_i, \Stop_{i+1}} > 0$ per unit freight or passenger that the \gls{acr:pts} transports between consecutive stops $\Stop_i, \Stop_{i+1} \in \SetOfFlatStops$ on any vehicle $\Vehicle$'s route $\SequenceOfRoute_{\Vehicle}$. \end{compactitem} Note that we do not account for passenger transportation costs in the objective because cost differences between passenger paths of acceptable quality are marginal.
+This cost entails multiple components: \begin{compactitem} \item[i)] a design cost $\Cost_{\Vehicle} > 0$ per \gls{acr:htu} that is assigned to vehicle $\Vehicle \in \SetOfVehicles$ representing the normalized investment cost that is scaled to the investigated time period. \item[ii)] a penalty cost $\Cost^{\Request}_{\Penalty} > 0$ for every freight request $\Request \in \SetOfRequests^{\Freight}$ rejected by the municipality and representing the cost of negative externalities due to conventional truck delivery. \item[iii)] a routing cost $\Cost_{\Stop_i, \Stop_{i+1}} > 0$ per unit freight that the \gls{acr:pts} transports between consecutive stops $\Stop_i, \Stop_{i+1} \in \SetOfFlatStops$ on any vehicle $\Vehicle$'s route $\SequenceOfRoute_{\Vehicle}$. \item[iv)] \revone{a cost per unit freight for handling operations that are required to unload freight from trucks into the \gls{acr:pts}, load and unload freight to and from \gls{acr:pt} vehicles, and load freight from the \gls{acr:pts} into city-freighters to perform the last mile.} \item[v)] \revone{a last-mile cost per unit freight for every request $\Request \in \SetOfRequests^{\Freight}$ that represents the externality costs that occur due to the last-mile delivery of the request from the last \gls{acr:pt} stop on its selected path $\Stop^{\Path}_{|\Path|-2}$ to its destination $\Destination^{\Request}$.} \end{compactitem}

+Note that we do not account for passenger transportation costs in the objective because cost differences between passenger paths of acceptable quality are marginal.